ColOfAbRiX/role-ssl-certs/README.md

  - It can install the certificates on trust stores (OS dependent).
  - It can use extended SSLv3 attributes.

-## Requirements
+## Requirements and Dependencies

-The role only requires OpenSSL installed on the system.
+The role only requires OpenSSL which is installed where required by the role itself.

 The OS-level trust of certificate is supported only on CentOS/RedHat 7.

 # Description

-The role works by using the `ssl_sequence` list of dictionaries as a sequence of elements to create.
-It will process each entry one at the time and for each one of them it will examine the `key`, `certificate` and `chain` elements, one at, the time and create the files.
+The role works by using the `ssl_sequence` list of dictionaries as a sequence of entities to create.
+It will process each entity one at the time and for each one of them it will examine the `key`, `certificate` and `chain` key, one at, the time and create the appropriate files.

-The role can use the Ansible local code to store all the produced certificates and key such that Ansible becomes the single and main source of all data.
+The role can use the Ansible local machine both as a store for the produced certificates/keys and a source for files to be installed on the targets.
+Ansible becomes the single and main source of all data.
 This use can be turned off using configuration variables.

-**NOTE:** As a minimum, all private keys that are kept in a GIT repository must be encrypted with [Ansible vault](2). **Never keep plain text secrets in GIT.**
+**NOTE:** All private keys that are kept in a GIT repository must be encrypted with [Ansible vault](2). **Never keep plain text secrets in GIT.**

 The [default configuration](defaults/main.yml) file contains a fully working example of how the role can be used to create a root CA, a certificate signed by that CA and a certificate chain with the description of all the options.

 ## Limitations and known issues

 The role only creates certificates in [PEM format](3).
+PKC#12 is on the plan.

+Recreation of existing certificates and keys must be triggered manually with the various options given by the role (like `force_create`).

 If the definition of an entity changes the role will not recreate the entity or, in other words, updated of certificate and keys is not supported directly but it can still be achieved forcing recreation.